rm-controls/rm_controllers/rm_gimbal_controllers/README.md

 * **`center_offset_z`** ( `double` )

-  Offset on the z axis.Used to compensate for the error of filter result on z axis.
+  Offset(in meter) on the z axis.Used to compensate for the error of filter result on z axis.

 ## Controller configuration examples